Pakvothe/Pakvothe/README.md

 ### Hi there 👋

-I'm Franco Ortiz, a web developer focused on the front-end.
+I'm Franco Ortiz, a Frontend developer.
 I like to design and apply all my knowledge to create good work and memorable experiences.

 - 🌱 I'm currently working on belo.app